NoHeartPen/DiffPin2Romaji/README.md

 # DiffPin2Romaji
-A tool used to compare Chinese pinyin with romaji.
+A tool used to compare chinese pinyin with japanese romaji.